helidon-io/helidon/tests/benchmark/jmh/HTTP3_QUIC_LINUX_BENCHMARK_CAMPAIGN.md

 This covers ten heap/slice/materialization/fallback methods at 1 KiB, 16 KiB, and 1 MiB.

-Three maintained benchmark classes currently have no dedicated safe runner:
+Four maintained benchmark classes currently have no dedicated safe runner:
-`QuicNullContractJmhBenchmark`, `QuicServerIngressJmhBenchmark`, and
+`QuicNullContractJmhBenchmark`, `QuicServerIngressJmhBenchmark`,
-`QuicStreamIngressJmhBenchmark`.
-The legacy runner does not select them.
+`QuicStreamIngressJmhBenchmark`, and `QuicTlsGroupsJmhBenchmark`.
 Do not claim that they ran, and do not add a runner during this campaign.
-Record them as uncovered benchmark sources; their functional behavior remains covered by tests.
+Record them as uncovered benchmark sources; their functional behavior remains covered by tests. `QuicTlsGroupsJmhBenchmarkTest` checks the fixture and allocation counters directly; it does not run JMH or provide a controlled Linux timing comparison.
+Earlier supported-groups measurements remain historical evidence, not coverage of this campaign.

 The repository also has no source-bound HTTP/3 load harness for multi-connection or highly concurrent stream throughput, no apples-to-apples HTTP/1.1 or HTTP/2